seanpmaxwell/Typescript-Best-Practices/README.md

 I believe that for the backbone of all application logic, which is static after startup-time (both server and client-side, with the exception of JSX elements), module-object files are preferred.

 Reasons:
-- That way we only need one import at the top
+- That way we only need one import at the top.
 - Less likely to accidentally export helper functions.
 - Less likely to have naming conflicts for exported functions.
 - Classes should not be used as namespaces: see the [Classes](#classes) section.